-Specificity of the Platelet PGDprime Test was assessed for LRAP suspended in plasma (LRAP); LRAP suspended in PAS-C and plasma (PAS); LR-WBD platelet units (LR WBDP) and nLR WBD platelet units (nLR WBDP), some of which were also combined and tested as post-storage pools (LR-WBDP and nLR WBDPp); and prestorage pools of LR WBDP (PSP).
-Age of platelets tested in the study ranged from 2 - 6 days post-collection.
+Specificity of the Platelet PGDprime Test was assessed for LRAP suspended in plasma (LRAP); LRAP suspended in PAS-C and plasma (PAS); LR-WBD platelet units (LR WBDP) and nLR WBD platelet units (nLR WBDP), some of which were also combined and tested as post-storage pools (LR-WBDPp and nLR WBDPp); and prestorage pools of LR WBDP (PSP).
+Age of platelets tested in the study ranged from 2 - 7 days post-collection.
 The Specificity study was performed at multiple sites.
-Three lots of PGDprime were used and lots were evenly distributed across sites.
+Three lots of PGDprime were used and all lots were used by all sites.

-To be included in the Specificity Study, each platelet sample had to have both a PGDprime result and a negative culture result by traditional agar plate culture (APC).
+To be included in the Specificity Study, each platelet sample had to have both a PGD prime result and a negative culture result by traditional agar plate culture (APC).
 Bacterial status of each unit was determined by APC.
 If no colonies were observed under either aerobic or anaerobic conditions after 3 - 7 days, the unit was deemed to be bacteria-negative.